buildpacks/rfcs/text/0000-flatten-feature.md

 - What is the impact of not doing this?

 Buildpack Authors and Platform Operators will keep seeing the layer limit error.

 # Prior Art
 [prior-art]: #prior-art

 Discuss prior art, both the good and bad.

-# Unresolved Questions
-[unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to be resolved before this gets merged?

-We think the `--depth` command MAY not be helpful, after implementing a PoC.
-Should we get rid of this flag?
+---

 <!--
 - What parts of the design do you expect to be resolved through implementation of the feature?